timabell/timwise.co.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

 * Content Designer(s)
 * Interaction Designer(s)

+At the top of the whole thing there's a "Service Owner".

+Involved from the very early stages, but a bit less in the daily grind of building technical solutions, you'll find a "Service Designer".

 It's a very flat structure.
 It's a group of peers who all bring their own strengths to the team, but with no hard boundaries, we all muck in with everything now and then.
 I particularly like helping with user research as it